NREL/gaps/examples/example_users.rst

 Duplicate Pipeline Steps
 ************************
-As mentions in the `Scripts`_ section, sometimes you may wish to run the same model steps multiple times within a single pipeline.
+As mentioned in the `Scripts`_ section, sometimes you may wish to run the same model steps multiple times within a single pipeline.
 You can do this by adding an extra key to the step dictionary in the pipeline config: